nolancs/OrangeMUD/README.md

 # OrangeMUD
-Advanced multi-player online RPG (MUD) server codebase built in C++. built in C++.
+Advanced multi-player online RPG (MUD) server codebase built in C++.
 Features an extensible C-like scripting language, a full suite of online creation tools, and much more.
 Runs natively on Mac (OS X and pre OS X), Windows, and Unix.
 Custom built by Matthew Nolan for Age of Wonder MUD circa 2000.

 ## Features